danchoi/randlists/README.md

       -n ROWS                  Output n rows.
 Default is to output the number of rows in the shortest file.
       -F DELIMITER             Output field delimiter.
-Default: one space character FILEPATH                 File with content to randomize
+Default: one space character FILEPATH                 File or process substitution with content to randomize.
+Can give 1 or more inputs.
-      FILEPATH                 File with content to randomize
+      FILEPATH                 File or process substitution with content to randomize.
+Can give 1 or more inputs.

     https://github.com/danchoi/randlists